 - Memorandum of Association and Articles of Association

 Once you’ve gathered all your documents, it’s time to get approval from the Gulf Cooperation Council or the Arab embassy.

-The process for starting a business is easy but will require you to put in a decent amount of work.
+The process for conducting a business in Dubai Freezone is easy but will require you to put in a decent amount of work.
 Don’t be discouraged as the entire process will only take around two to four weeks before you are approved.

 The first thing you’ll need to do is to decide what type of company you will be starting.
 You’ll also need to determine which Freezone you’ll be doing business in, as different Freezones have varying requirements for businesses.

-After you figure out your trade name, all that’s left to do is to apply for a business licence.
+After you figure out your trade name, all that’s left to do is to apply for a business license.
 This also differs according to the nature of your business, as different licenses are afforded to businesses depending on the business.
-Once the licence is approved, you can now begin looking for office space in the Dubai Freezone.
+Once the license is approved, you can now begin looking for office space in the Dubai Freezone.

 Hopefully, this information proves to be useful in helping you get started.
 While it may seem like a lot of work, it will all be worth it in the end as the opportunities are endless when doing business in the Dubai Freezone.
 Now, this guide only covers the basics.
 If you have more specific questions about this process, it would be best to talk to professional consultants that can

 Getting your company set up by yourself is quite a daunting and time-consuming task so you can ask the help of professional business advisers in the Freezone.
 If you are in need of any form of help, Vigor Business Center has got you covered.
 Don’t hesitate to reach out to us today, if you are in need of help when it comes to doing business in Dubai Freezone!